AlexBreskin/Solar-System/README.md

 - **Interactive canvas** — scroll to zoom, drag to pan, click to select, double-click to track
 - **Tracking mode** — camera smoothly follows any selected body; dragging breaks free
 - **Asteroid Belt & Kuiper Belt** — rendered as particle fields; both are selectable with info panels
-- **Saturn's rings** — elliptical arcs with a front/back depth pass
+- **Planetary rings** — Saturn, Jupiter, Uranus, and Neptune rendered with elliptical arcs; each planet has its own ring bands with individual intensity and colour, drawn with a front/back depth pass
 - **Speed control** — 0.1× to 10× with pause/resume

 ### Planet View